eyptunahnunl/IstanbulAirQualityDashboard/README.md

 <p>“Real Time AQI” provides the real-time AQI and pollutant concentrations data provided by the Istanbul Metropolitan Municipality for AQI stations in Istanbul.
 When the user selects a station on the map, real-time AQI values with their explanation statements are provided with the concentration and AQI value of each pollutant together with the contaminant parameter of the selected station. </p>

+"Average AQI by Station and Time Period" panel represents the average AQI and pollutant concentration values for a particular station throughout the chosen time period.
+In this panel firstly users select a station and a time period.
+According to the chosen time period average AQI and pollutant concentration values are calculated and graphed.

+At "Average AQI over the Past Year" panel, users can access the average AQI values of the last year with bubble graphs scaled based upon the size of the value.
+In this way the distribution and change trend of the air quality in Istanbul can be obtained.